CHE3SECAK3/Obsidian_Notebook/Plant Stem Structure.md

 ![[Plant Parts|1000]]

 - A typical plant stem is *nodal*, or consists of nodes
-- New leaves, branches, and buds grow out of nodes
+- Leaves, branches, and axillary buds form on nodes
+- Space between 2 nodes is an *internode*

-## Apical Meristem
+## Apical Bud
 - Found at the top of the stem
+	- Roots contain "root apical meristems"
 - Apical bud contains *meristematic* cells and tissue
 	- Rapid cell division and transformation into specific cells (leaf, stem, root, etc) for new plant growth
+- *Leaf primordia* : New underdeveloped leaves at the tip of the plant